Connect to FTP servers from workflows in Azure Logic Apps

 Logic app type (plan) Environment Connector version

-Consumption Multitenant Azure Logic Apps Managed connector, which appears in the connector gallery under Runtime > Shared.
-For more information, review the following documentation:
+Consumption Multitenant Azure Logic Apps Managed connector, which appears in the connector gallery with the Shared filter.
+For more information, see:

 - FTP managed connector reference